Last updated – 28 February 2022

 We make available a Digital Choice Form to assist employers with their Superannuation Guarantee obligations.
 Information collected via this Form is forwarded to your employer in order to advise them of your choice of superannuation fund.

-UniSuper considers acting in members’ best interests as being integral to our business operations.
+UniSuper considers acting in members’ best financial interests as being integral to our business operations.
 UniSuper offers two main types of communication: member education, where we communicate about the benefits of UniSuper membership, and direct marketing, where we promote our services.

 If you do not wish to be contacted about our new products or services, you may opt-out of direct marketing at any time.